IPOINT CONFLICT MINERALS | SOURCE RESPONSIBLY

 One integrated and single solution

-With its user-friendly interface and two-tier licensing model, our integrated solution attracts most of your suppliers to participate in your reporting initiative.
+With its user-friendly interface and two-tier licensing model, our integrated solution attracts most of your suppliers to actively participate in your reporting initiative.

 Transparency and accountability